su2code/su2code.github.io/_tutorials/design_features/Unsteady_Shape_Opt_NACA0012.md

 Figure (1): Baseline NACA0012 airfoil (left), optimized design using Square-windowing (middle) and optimized design using Hann-Square-windowing (right).

 ## Goals ##

 It is assumed, that the user is familiar with the shape optimization capabilities of SU2 in steady state flows, which are explained in the previous tutorials.
 Upon completing this tutorial, the user will be familiar with perfoming an optimization of a viscous, unsteady, periodic flow about a 2D geometry using the URANS equations.
 The specific geometry chosen for the tutorial is the classic NACA0012 airfoil.
-Consequently, the following capabilities of SU2 will be showcased in this tutorial:
+Consequently, the following capabilities of SU2 will be showcased in this tutorial.

 - Windowed sensitivity calculation
 - Unsteady adjoints
 - Unsteady Optimization